 By clicking on one of the words in the word cloud, you can see how many times the specific word has been used in the answers.
 Here, you get the options to hide the word from this particular word cloud or to include this answer in the report.
-You can also use the words as filter and show only the answers that contain the specific word or no answers that contain that specific word.
+You can also use the words as filters and show only the answers that contain specific words or no answers that contain a selected word.

-If you have weighted questions in your survey, averages and a standard deviation is shown directly in the results.
+If you have weighted questions in your survey, averages and a standard deviation are shown directly in the results.
 (See examples in the image below.)

-If you have a NPS question marked in your survey, it will be displayed with its own presentation as standard in the report (see image below).
-In this, the number of “Detractors”, “Passives” and “Promoters” is presented alongside a total NPS value.
+If you have an NPS question marked in your survey, it will be displayed with its own presentation as standard in the report (see image below).
+Here, the number of “Detractors”, “Passives” and “Promoters” is presented alongside a total NPS value.

 You can, of course, also edit this question type to change the graph type or to add other items.